mrmartin/mrmartin.github.io/about.md

 ## Prior Work

 I was born in Brno, Czechoslovakia, and grew up in France, Montreal, London (Canada), before studying in London (England).
-I love books in Science Fiction (Surface Detail, R.U.R., The Three Body Problem, Zones of Thought), in Philosophy
+I love books in Science Fiction (Surface Detail, R.U.R., The Three Body Problem, Zones of Thought), in Philosophy, and all investigations into the mind, body, and provable truths of the universe.